-Children aged 3 to 12 years who require psychiatric hospitalization are treated on the Child Psychiatric Unit (CPU); adolescents aged 13 to 18 are treated on the Adolescent Psychiatric Unit (APU).
-Children who do not require 24-hour care, but still need intensive evaluation and treatment, can be treated as day treatment patients, 5 to 7 days a week, by the same treatment team.
+Children aged 3 to 12 years who require psychiatric hospitalization are treated on the Child Psychiatric Unit (CPU); adolescents aged 13 to 17 are treated on the Adolescent Psychiatric Unit (APU).

 The Intensive Services Program provides a supportive, structured program, including individual and family therapy, group therapy, behavioral approaches, medication management and creative arts therapy.
 Our psychiatric practices are based on best evidence and evaluated against research on a regular basis.

-Our multidisciplinary teams provide diagnostic assessment services and treatment to acutely distressed children and adolescents who have emotional, behavioral, or combined medical/psychiatric problems, and who benefit from inpatient stabilization assessment, day treatment services and disposition recommendations.
+Our multidisciplinary teams provide diagnostic assessment services and treatment to acutely distressed children and adolescents who have emotional, behavioral, or combined medical/psychiatric problems, and who benefit from assessment, inpatient stabilization and disposition recommendations.

 Symptoms that prompt a referral to the Intensive Services Program include:

-Admission to the Intensive Services Program is accessed through Children's Colorado's Emergency Department or referrals from other hospitals and providers.
-After the evaluation, the Emergency department will inform the family and patient of their recommendation.
+Admission to the Intensive Services Program is accessed through Children's Colorado's Emergency Department or the Children's Colorado Psychiatry Consult/Liaison Team.
+After the evaluation, the Emergency Department will inform the family and patient of their recommendation.
 Insurance authorization will also be obtained, if possible, prior to admission.

-Lengths of stay vary from 3 to 10 days for inpatient treatment, and 1 week to 1 month for day treatment programs, based on individual patient needs and treatment plans.
+Lengths of stay vary from 3 to 10 days for inpatient treatment, based on individual patient needs and treatment plans.